-1. To elect three Class III directors for the next three years;

-2. To approve the Company's 2006 Stock Incentive Plan; and

-3. To transact such other business as may properly come before the Annual Meeting, including any postponements or adjournments thereof.
+- 1. To elect three Class III directors for the next three years; - 2.
+To approve the Company's 2006 Stock Incentive Plan; - 3.
+To ratify the appointment of Vitale, Caturano & Company, Ltd. as the registered public accounting firm of the Company for the current fiscal year, and - 4.
+To transact such other business as may properly come before the Annual Meeting, including any postponements or adjournments thereof.